Italian Socialist Party (2007): 2018 general and 2019 EP elections

 In the run-up to the 2018 general election the PSI, the Greens and Civic Area formed the Together electoral list.
 The list obtained a mere 0.6% of the vote and no seats, but Nencini was re-elected to the Senate from the single-seat constituency of Arezzo and Fausto Longo was elected in an overseas constituency from the PD's list.
 Nencini joined the Mixed Group, while Longo joined a sub-group of the Mixed Group composed of minor centre-left parties, such as Popular Alternative.
 In March 2019, during a party congress, Enzo Maraio was elected secretary to replace Nencini, who was later elected president.

 In the 2019 European Parliament election the PSI ran within an electoral list led by More Europe, a liberal party, latest re-incarnation of the Radical Party, which obtained 3.1% of the vote and no seats.
 In the 2019 Basilicata regional election the party won 3.8% in one of its residual strongholds.
 In September 2019 the PSI was instrumental in the formation of the parliamentary group of Italia Viva, Renzi's new party, in the Senate.

 2022 general election and aftermath

 In July 2022 the party announced it would join the Democratic and Progressive Italy list led by Enrico Letta, within the centre-left coalition, for the 2022 general election.

-In 2023 a group of dissidents formed the "Liberal Socialist Association" (ASL), under the leadership of Oreste Pastorelli.
+In 2023 a group of dissidents formed the Liberal Socialist Movement (MSL), under the leadership of Oreste Pastorelli.
 They included former leader Nencini, Craxi (who did not leave the party), Del Bue, Enrico Buemi, Ugo Intini and Giovanni Crema.
 Together with the new party, an online newspaper named La Giustizia, edited by Del Bue, was launched.

 In March 2024, in the run-up of the 2024 European Parliament election, the party was a founding member of a broad, liberal and pro-Europeanist list named "United States of Europe" (SUE), along with More Europe, Italia Viva, the Italian Radicals and the European Liberal Democrats, in order to overcome the 4% electoral threshold.
 In late April the list was joined also by L'Italia c'è.
 As opposed to the PSI, the recently-formed ASL joined the electoral list led by Action.
 In the election, SUE and Action obatained 3.8% and 3.4% of vote, respectively, and no seats.

 At the extraordinary congress held in March 2025 Maraio was re-elected secretary unopposed.
+In the 2025 regional elections the party ran under the banner of "Forward", from the Socialist newspaper Avanti!, obtaining 1.4% in Marche, 5.9% in Campania and 4.1% in Apulia, or, otherwise, along with Italia Viva, obtaining 4.4% in Calabria, 8.9% in Tuscany and 2.1% in Veneto (where also the "Forward" banner was displayed).
+In the aftermath of the elections, in Campania Maraio was appointed by president Roberto Fico as regional minister of Tourism, Territorial Marketing and Digital Transition.